brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 [2] For more details on Ruby memory management, see ["The Limits of Copy-on-write"](/ruby-memory).

 [3] [Flake](https://github.com/boundary/flake) is yet another K-sorted sequence format from Boundary that was inspired by Twitter's Snowflake.
-It jumps back to 128 bits.
+It jumps back to 128 bits (from Snowflake's 64).

 [4] More on ULIDs in [issue 026](/nanoglyphs/026-ids).